grikdotnet/phpdocker/README.md

 ```
 The value 33 is hard-coded by the official image maintainers.
 It [can be changed](https://github.com/phpdocker-io/base-images/blob/master/php-fpm/7.0/Dockerfile#L23) by extending the phpextensions image.

+If you are using Docker Machine in Windows or MacOS, mount the folder with your project to your virtual machine, using the same path.
+You can find how to do it on [StackOverflow](http://stackoverflow.com/questions/30040708/how-to-mount-local-volumes-in-docker-machine/32030385#32030385).

 Usage:
 Assuming your document root folder is called wwroot\ and is located in your application folder.
 1. Init config and log folders, set the group ownership